 - Where to register: in-person at Narita Transit Tourism Counter in Terminal 1 or 2 (maps here) or online.
 Take note the desk is only open from 9:00AM-12:00PM.

-- Tour schedule & more info: There are 5 different tours offered.
+- Tour schedule & more info: There are 8 different tours.
 Highlights include the Narita-san Shinso-Ji temple, Museum of Aeronautical Sciences, nature walks, Shisui shopping outlets.
 More information can be found here.

 - Important notes: you must pay your own public transit costs and/or museum entry (where applicable).